Dean MacDonald: GT racing

 In 2015, MacDonald shifted to sports car racing by joining the McLaren GT Driver Academy.
 MacDonald had initially aimed to progress towards Formula One, but pursued sports car racing due to the uncertainty of the single-seater ladder.
 His first full-time drive supported by the program took place in 2017, where he drove in the British GT Championship.
 Competing in the GT4 class alongside Akhil Rabindra, MacDonald came close to securing podium finishes early in the season, but would ultimately finish 13th in points.
 In the winter of 2017, MacDonald was a finalist for the Porsche Carrera Cup Great Britain Junior Scholarship shootout, becoming the youngest member of that year's prospective class.
 MacDonald returned to the British GT Championship for 2018, shifting to Steller Performance and pairing Alex Quinn.
 However, MacDonald's program with Steller wouldn't last the entire season, as the team were forced to skip the round at Spa after parts delays derailed a planned upgrade to their Toyota GT86-based entry.
 As a result, MacDonald joined Century Motorsport for the remainder of the season.
 In his first race with the team, paired alongside eventual champion Jack Mitchell, MacDonald claimed a GT4 class victory – his only victory of the season.

 MacDonald's McLaren 570S GT4 at Brands Hatch in 2019.

 MacDonald returned to McLaren machinery in 2019, embarking on his third British GT season with HHC Motorsport, paired with Callum Pointon.
 The duo got off to a fast start, taking a class victory in the first race of the season at Oulton Park.
 They would claim three additional podiums that season, placing third in the GT4 class championship.
 2020 saw MacDonald graduate to GT3 machinery, as he took the wheel of a McLaren 720S GT3 for the first time in his career.
 Once again in British GT, MacDonald joined Angus Fender in a new-for-2020 effort for 2 Seas Motorsport.
 The pair claimed a podium in the opening race of the season, and finished tenth in the GT3 championship.

 For the first time in his professional racing career, MacDonald ventured outside of the British GT Championship in 2021.
-Alongside Gus Bowers, MacDonald joined United Autosports' effort in the GT4 European Series, with the two pairing up in the team's #32 entry.
+Alongside Gus Bowers, MacDonald joined United Autosports' effort in the GT4 European Series, with the two pairing up in the team's No. 32 entry.
 Bowers and MacDonald scored one victory – at the Nürburgring in September – as United won the teams' title.